RoutingK-it/docs-website/rk-portal/bgp-communties.md

 ## Alterable / Actions

-When these communities are applied to prefixes received by {{ $MY_NETWORK }} they alter their routing policy in our autonomous system.
+When these communities are applied to prefixes received by {{ MY_NETWORK }} they alter their routing policy in our autonomous system.
 They are available only on customer/downstream BGP sessions.

 ### Blackhole